easy-games/chickynoid/README.md

 **What are the drawbacks?**

 The collision module is limited to parts right now and totally custom.
+It's designed for making rapid short-distance traces for player movement in a world made out of parts, and not much else.

 This doesn't replace even a significant subset of what humanoids currently do.
-It's a platforming character and not much else right now.
+It's a platforming character and not much else.

 Your character is a box, not a nice physically accurate mess like roblox uses.